 Spitz dogs are often described as having a strong wolf-like appearance.
 Dogs under the spitz category originate from East Asia and several Arctic regions and are believed to be very ancient.
 According to the American Kennel Club, spitz-type dogs in Europe were associated with the hunter and gatherers of the first stone age, dating back about 6000 years!

-Spitz dogs were selectively bred for mostly accomplishing three tasks: hauling sleds, hunting large game like moose and brown bears or small game like birds and small mammals, and herding animals like the caribou and reindeer.
+Spitz dogs were selectively bred for mostly accomplishing three tasks: hauling sleds, hunting large game like moose and brown bears or small game like birds and small mammals, and herding animals like the caribou and reindeer, like the Finnish Lapphund.

 Spitz-type dogs therefore have a long history of living and working alongside humans.
 However, some breeds have been been bred away from working uses and were purposely designed to be companions or lap dogs.